InfernalJax/InfernalJax.github.io/README.md

 ### Video Walkthrough

-You can watch a video demonstration of the Healthy Eats app testing [here]().
+You can watch a video demonstration of the Healthy Eats app [here]().

 ### Future Work